carlosb1/website/content/tokio/tutorial/codecs.md

 In our example server, it is used the `TCPListener` to stream data but also `StreamReader` or `ReaderStream` can do this, they permit stream data in an easy way.

-In this example, we are decoding messages that they come from `StreamReader`.
+In this example, we are decoding messages that come from `StreamReader`.

 ```rust